 When the Cost Approach is provided, it is based on the principle of substitution which estimates maximum value of the property by the cost of acquiring an equally desirable and valuable substitute property, assuming that no delay is encountered in making the substitution.
 This value is determined by utilizing a reproduction cost which anticipates construction of an exact duplicate of the subject building at current prices, or a replacement cost which involves construction of a property of equal utility using current design and materials.
-When reviewing the Cost Approach, consideration should be given to the following factors:
+Land value should be typical for the market and supported within the comparables.